Cleaning a soiled needlepoint is not an exact science and you might need to try a few different things.

 If your needlepoint canvas looks just a little grubby try vacuuming it first.
 Place a light cloth over the end of the vacuum tube so you don't transfer the dirt that is there to the needlepoint.
 Vacuum it very lightly, holding the nozzle slightly away from the needlepoint so it doesn't get sucked into the tube.

 If there is only a small area of dirt on your needlepoint canvas then try to "spot" clean it.
 Do not rub.
-Dab the soiled area with the detergent solution firmly using a clean terry cloth.
+Dab the soiled area with a mild detergent solution firmly using a clean terry cloth or a cotton ball.
+Blot the spot with a clean terry cloth to absorb all moisture.
 You are trying to lift the dirt.
-When you think you have lifted all the dirt you can, get some clean water and repeat the process.
+This method is for a small area only.